useblocks/sphinx-needs/docs/configuration.rst

 style sets the style of the failed object see :ref:`_styles` for available styles. **Please be aware of conflicting styles and avoid them.
 The default styles above are not used anywhere else in a default project**

-If "force style" is set, all other styles are removed and just the constrain_failed style remains.
+If "force style" is set, all other styles are removed and just the constraint_failed style remains.